As regular followers of our Sprinter Camper Vans Instagram account will know, not all Sprinter van conversions end up as camper vans with bathrooms.

 The van shower in this build by Seth & Scarlett is totally hidden in the cabinet when you’re finished with it (swipe across on the IG image below to see it!).
 Great engineering, we think you’ll agree.

 Install a hidden camper van toilet

-If having a camper van toilet is a must-have but aren’t overly concerned about having a full interior camper van bathroom with a shower inside your van, then plan to install a composting toilet or port-a-potty somewhere it can be hidden within a seat or cabinet, and revealed only when you actually need to use it.
+If having an onboard van toilet is a must-have for you to live the van life but aren’t overly concerned about having a full interior camper van bathroom with a shower inside your van, then plan to install a composting toilet or port-a-potty / cassette toilet somewhere it can be hidden within a seat or cabinet, and revealed only when you actually need to use it.

 In this build from Freedom Vans the toilet slides out from the base of the tall cabinet using heavy-duty drawer sliders – a neat solution!